danboyce92/BandBounty/README.md

 Getting a price feed oracle set up is important if I want to be able to set the contribution prices to a set number like for example 50$ for a standard ticket, 100$ for a vip etc.
 Right now they contribute a fixed number of wei, change this.

+Function reverts..

+call to Bounty.getTicketFee errored: VM error: revert.

+revert
+	The transaction has been reverted to the initial state.
+Note: The called function should be payable if you send value and the value you send should be less than your current balance.
+Debug the transaction to get more information.

 _________________________________

 ### Processing